cincanproject/cincan-command/README.md

 FIXME: Still very weak description!

-For example, consider the tool 'volatility' which expects you to give an output dump directory when extracting process data, e.g. the following extracts the memory dump of process 123 to directory `dump/`

-    % cincan2 run cincan/volatility -f image.raw --dump-dir dump memdump -p 123
-    cincan/volatility: <= image.raw
-    cincan/volatility: <= dump
-    cincan/volatility: => dump/123.dmp

-However, if you extract again you notice that the already extracted file gets copied into the container as potential input file:

-    % cincan2 run cincan/volatility -f image.raw --dump-dir dump memdump -p 456
-    cincan/volatility: <= image.raw
-    cincan/volatility: <= dump
-    cincan/volatility: <= dump/123.dmp
-    cincan/volatility: => dump/456.dmp
+For example, consider the previous case with tool 'volatility'.

-This can easily slow down your analysis a lot when many process files are copied around unnecessarily.
-You can address this by filtering out copying of files under `dump/` like this:
+An alternative approach would be to filter out copying of files under `dump/` like this:

     % cincan2 run -I "^dump/*" cincan/volatility -f image.raw --dump-dir dump memdump -p 789
     cincan/volatility: <= image.raw